Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

-Our proposed \textsc{ICP-4D} is developed on top of a pre-trained 3D LiDAR panoptic segmentation model~\cite{hong2021lidar, yilmaz2024mask4former}, which is specialized in frame-wise perception.
-Through this model, we obtain the per-point instance and semantic prediction $(\mathcal{I}_i, \mathcal{S}_i)$ for a given point cloud with $N$ points, where $\;\mathcal{S}_i\in\{1,...,C\}$, $\mathcal{I}_i\in \mathbb{N}_0$, and $C$ is the number of classes.
+Our proposed \textsc{Geo-4D} is developed on top of a pre-trained 3D LiDAR panoptic segmentation model~\cite{hong2021lidar, yilmaz2024mask4former}, which is specialized in frame-wise perception.
+Following the standard assumption in LiDAR panoptic segmentation, we transform all points into the world coordinate system using the ego pose.
+Through this model, we obtain the per-point semantic and instance prediction $(s_i,\;\ell_i)$ for a given point cloud, where $s_i\in\{1,...,S\}$, $\ell_i\in \mathbb{N}_0$, and $S$ is the number of classes.
 Prior to the association stage, we construct a set of matching candidates between $t$ and $t-1$ times by pairing source and destination instances as follows:

 where $\mathcal{G}_\text{src}$ and $\mathcal{G}_\text{dst}$ are respectively denoted as the sets of unique instance IDs in the source and destination.
-Then, we derive the filtered set $\mathcal{M}=\mathcal{G}^{\prime}_{\text{src}} \times \mathcal{G}^{\prime}_\text{dst}$ by keeping only the pairs in $\mathcal{G}_{\text{src}} \times \mathcal{G}_\text{dst}$ that share the same semantic class.
+Then, we derive the filtered set $\mathcal{M}^{\prime}$ by keeping only the pairs in $\mathcal{M}$ that share the same semantic class.
 In this study, we categorize instances into dynamic, static, and missing types to facilitate effective instance association across frames.